apache/cordova-coho/docs/jira-triage.md

 	- **Component**: Should be ideally a single component. *For plugin issues do not add platform names here.*
 	- **Work item type**: Ensure it has the correct classification - feature request vs task vs bug.
 	- **Priority**:
 		- `Blocker`: This will block the current release of the component.
-The failure is catastrpphic and easy to hit.
+The failure is catastrophic and easy to hit.
 'Hello world' and [mobilespec](https://github.com/apache/cordova-mobile-spec) does not build or crashes.
 		- `Critical`: This will cause the main function of the component to fail and needs to be fixed asap but will not block the release.
 		- `Major`: Important one to fix.
 		- `Minor`, `Trivial`: Nice to haves.